simranbains9810/simranbains.github.io/index.md

 I completed a Masters in Artificial intelligence and Data Science from Northeastern University with Distinction.
 Prior to that, I studied Economics and Management at Aston University, where I received the Aston Excellence Scholarship and Economics Prize for highest academic performance.
 I also served as President of Aston Women in Business Society (2019 - 2020), a platform dedicated to empowering women in the early stages of their careers through personal growth and professional development.

-I'm passionate about creating progressive learning environments that enhance data science capabilities.
+Alongside my professional experience, I'm passionate about creating progressive learning environments that enhance data science capabilities.
 As a mentor for Code First Girls, I've supported students from non-technical backgrounds build fluency in coding and equipped them with the skills, resources and connections they needed to thrive in data-driven roles.

 ## Additional Information 💬
-🚀 Previously, I worked with founding members on early-stage start-up development and e-commerce tooling at Chemist Direct.
+🚀 Previously, I worked with founding members on early-stage start-up development at Chemist Direct.
 The company received investment from former Skype co-founders Niklas Zennstrom and Janus Friis, now of VC fund Atomico.

-👩‍⚖️ As a member of the Artificial Intelligence Public-Private Forum, I collaborated with international authorities and industry experts to explore the adoption, assessment and regulation of AI.
+👩‍⚖️ As a member of the UK Artificial Intelligence Public-Private Forum, I collaborated with international authorities and industry experts to explore the adoption, assessment and regulation of AI.

 🤖 My focus is on deploying ML/AI systems in production.
 I'm also exploring creative use cases of alternative data for macroeconomic insights and predictive finance.

-I'm best reached via email.
-I'm always open to interesting conversations and collaboration.
+I enjoy learning about fun technical challenges and collaborating with great teams.
+Reach out if you want to find a way to work together!

 ## Memberships 👥
 British Computer Society, Chartered Institute for IT